MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 1. In the **Chat session** section, use the **Clear chat** button to reset the chat session again, and then re-enter the same query as before (`Create an advertisement for a cleaning sponge`) and review the response.
 This time, the response may not be quite so creative.
 1. Use the **Clear chat** button to reset the chat session one more time, and then re-enter the same query as before (`Create an advertisement for a cleaning sponge`) and review the response; which should be very similar (if not identical) to the previous response.

     The **Temperature** parameter controls the degree to which the model can be creative in its generation of a response.
-A low value results in a consistent response with little random variation, while a high value encourages the model to add creative elements its output; which may affect the accuracy and realism of the reeponse.
+A low value results in a consistent response with little random variation, while a high value encourages the model to add creative elements its output; which may affect the accuracy and realism of the response.

 ## Deploy your model to a web app